judgels/judgels/docs/developers-guide_concepts.rst

-Basic Concepts
+Basic concepts
 ==============

-This section will explain the very basic concepts of Judgels project.
+This section will explain the basic concepts of Judgels codebase.

 Technology stack
 ----------------